Vilson Caković

-Vilson Caković (Serbian Cyrillic: Вилсон Цаковић; born 22 February 1991) is a Serbian football goalkeeper who plays for the Swedish club Assyriska IK in the Division 1 Södra.
+Vilson Caković (Serbian Cyrillic: Вилсон Цаковић; born 22 February 1991) is a Serbian football goalkeeper who plays for Swedish club Husqvarna in the Division 1 Södra.

+Career

-He started his career in his birth town by playing for youth of Takovo, where he was spotted by Red Star Belgrade scouts.
+Caković started his career in his birth town by playing for youth of Takovo, where he was spotted by Red Star Belgrade scouts.
 Since 2004 he has conducted his career through the youth ranks of Belgrade-based teams.

-Senior career

-Since 2011, he played for Serbian League Belgrade side Balkan Mirijevo with success and already has five man-of-the-match awards (four in a row, against Žarkovo, Zemun, FK Beograd and Dorćol), with average rating over 7.5.
-He finished the season with average rating 7.07, and became Balkan Mirijevo player of the season.
+Since 2011, he played for Serbian League Belgrade side Balkan Mirijevo with success and already has five man-of-the-match awards (four in a row, against Žarkovo, Zemun, Beograd and Dorćol), with average rating over 7.5.
+He finished the season with average rating 7.07 and became Balkan Mirijevo player of the season.
 After one year in Balkan, he moved to Swedish AIK Jönköping, the subsidiary of the Assyriska Föreningen that plays in Superettan.

 After a successful season in Sweden, when the club managed to gain promotion, Caković went back to Balkans.
-In February 2013 he signed a contract with Albanian Superliga club, Apolonia Fier.
+In February 2013 he signed a contract with Albanian Superliga club Apolonia Fier.

 In June 2021, Caković signed with Husqvarna FF.